Emilurenius/textAdventure/wikiFiles/taDocumentation.md

 Example:
 ```
 story:
-!displayText : A prompt lets you interact with the world around you
+!displayText : A player action lets you interact with the world around you
-!prompt : >>
+!playerAction : >>
 :story
 ```
 Terminal output:
 ```
-A prompt lets you interact with the world around you
+A player action lets you interact with the world around you
 >>
 ```
-You can define how the prompt will look, and can add custom text, or use different symbols.
-This means that the prompt command works like the displayText command, but it asks for input from the player afterwards.
+You can define how the playerAction-message will look, by adding custom text, or using different symbols.
+This means that the playerAction command works like the displayText command, but it lets the player interact with the world, or run commands afterwards.

 Therefore, this is also valid:

 Example:
 ```
 story:
-!displayText : Prompts can display anything in the terminal!
+!displayText : Player actions can display anything in the terminal!
-!prompt : Enter command:
+!playerAction : Enter command:
 :story
 ```
 Terminal output:
 ```
-Prompts can display anything in the terminal!
+Player actions can display anything in the terminal!
 Enter command:
 ```